TapasCh/University-Management-Portal/README.md

 ## Contact

-If you have any questions or feedback, please contact Sayak Pan at sayakpan9635@gmail.com.
+If you have any questions or feedback, please contact Sayak Pan at sayakpan9635@gmail.com and Tapas Chatterjee at tapasch1998@gmail.com.